Toast

 );

-Depending on the content and custom elements you pass to the toast, you can change its layout with the size property.
+Depending on the content and custom elements you pass to the toast, you can change its width with a short / long aliases or by passing a literal px value.

 <Button